Reginald-Tsinowpe/To-do-list/README.md

 ## Current Status: Unfinished

 ## Notes--
 - be sure "customtkinter" is installed.
-Do this with
 - create a directory called 'Files' in main directory, and move 'data.csv' and 'view_data.csv' files into it